Borales/actions-yarn/README.md

 ## Usage

+> It is required to run `actions/setup-node@v3` before `borales/actions-yarn` in order to setup the desired node version.

 An example workflow how to install packages via Yarn (using repository syntax):

 ```yml
 name: CI
 on: [push]

 jobs:
   build:
     name: Test